Azure AD Dynamic Secrets

 • password-length: Optional The temporary user password length.

-Inline connection strings
+Inline connection string

 • azure-tenant-id: Azure Tenant ID.